Explaining some of the everyday words in English, that are easy to confuse

 been here since last

-E2 - duration : I've been here for three hours.
+E2 - elapsed time : I've been here for three hours.

 can be used with either a period of time or with

-- if a period of time is implied (as in examples E3 and E4) , the verb in the since clause is normally in the present perfect.
+- if elapsed time is implied (as in examples E3 and E4) , the verb in the since clause is normally in the present perfect.

 - If a moment of time is indicated (as in examples E5 and E6), the verb in the since clause is in the preterite